Steve-Chapman/GetAndCleanData/README.md

       SamsungFitnessMeans <- read.table("SamsungFitnessMeans.txt")

-The table SamsungFitness is a tidy dataset:
+The table SamsungFitness is a tidy dataset containing:

     * There is one variable per column
     * There is one observation of the measure variables per row.
     * There are two id variables, and 79 measure variables (see the CodeBook.md for explanation)